 Bible Genre Analysis Interpreting the Various Literary Types

 This page is part of the Interpretation Section of our Bible Study Guide.
-We'll explore the various literary genre's of the Bible, including how to recognize and interpret the various types.
+We'll explore the various literary genres of the Bible, including how to recognize and interpret the various types.

 Probably the second most common source of errors in Bible interpretation (behind taking Scripture out of proper context) is failure to apply the proper rules of genre interpretation.
 Each literary genre (type, category or form of literary composition such as poetry, prose etc) contains its own set of rules which govern both the author and the reader.
-In order for the reader to obtain a proper understanding of the author's meaning, he must correctly determine the literary form being used and apply the rules governing that literary form.
+In order for the reader to obtain a proper understanding of the author's meaning, he or she must correctly determine the literary form being used and apply the rules governing that literary form.

 Navigation Notes: We've split this series of articles into multiple pages.
 You may click on the “[TOC]” links within the pages to return to the Table of Contents.
 Began in late 2007 and completed Feb 2009.